 Carissa considers all of Canada to be her home.
-She has toured the country extensively, performing recitals for Debut Atlantic and as the winner of the 2009 Eckhardt-Grammatté National Music Competition with Canadian pianist Philip Chiu.
-Carissa has been featured at both the Ottawa Chamberfest, Montreal Chamber Music Festivals, and Toronto Summer Music.
-She spent much of 2014 performing with the Australian Chamber Orchestra, whom she joined for a series of tours and recordings, including a residency at The Banff Centre.
-Carissa is an Artistic Director of the Ritornello Chamber Music Festival in her hometown, Saskatoon.
-She is also the lead singer and violinist in the Ukrainian band Тут і Там (pronounced Toot ee Tahm), which is releasing its 4th album this summer.
+She has toured the country extensively, performing recitals for Debut Atlantic and as winner of the 2009 Eckhardt-Grammatté National Competition.
+She has been featured at Ottawa Chamberfest, Montreal Chamber Music Festival, and Toronto Summer Music.
+Carissa is a passionate collaborator, performing with many chamber groups including the newly-formed Ironwood Quartet.
+She spent much of early 2014 performing with the Australian Chamber Orchestra, whom she joined for a series of tours and recordings.

 Carissa grew up in the beautiful prairie city of Saskatoon, Saskatchewan.
 Still active in the prairie music scene today, Carissa is an Artistic Director of the Ritornello Chamber Music Festival, an annual event that aims to provide Saskatchewan audiences the opportunity to hear innovative concerts performed by young, engaging Canadian musicians who are currently pursuing professional careers across the country and around the globe.

 Carissa is the lead singer and violinist in the Ukrainian band ТутіТам (pronounced Toot ee Tahm).
 Established in 2003, the band has released four albums, performed at every major Ukrainian festival across Canada, in Sydney, Australia, and recently toured Ukraine, playing major festivals and small pubs.